ACMILabs/static-museum-audio-guide/readme.md

 ## Overview

 This template is built on top of the [Jekyll new](https://github.com/jglovier/jekyll-new) theme by [Joel Glovier](http://joelglovier.com/).
 While it is reusable in its current form, it was purpose built for the Scorsese Exhibition at ACMI.
 Take a look at a live version, and view the [Scorsese Audio Guide](https://guides.acmi.net.au/scorsese/welcome).
+For a demo of this version, take a look at the Github pages hosted demo: http://acmilabs.github.io/static-museum-audio-guide/welcome/

 Some image editing / Photoshop skills will be required to build a finished guide.
 Parts of the theme (such as the welcome page) are just plain old HTML and will need to be customised for your guide.